History of the Chinese Language Program

 Mission of the Chinese Language Program

 The mission of the Chinese Language Program is to provide Chinese learning opportunities for members of the Penn community so that each learner becomes proficient in Chinese language, more knowledgeable on Chinese culture, and personally more accepting in the current multilingual and globalized environment.
 The chief goal of the beginning- and intermediate-level courses is to develop learners’ functional skills so that learners are able to communicate with native speakers and comprehend written texts with the help of dictionaries.
-The chief goal of the advanced language courses is to educate bilingual-bicultural management talents for the business and government sectors, as well as to build modern Chinese and classic Chinese foundation for graduate and professional schools.
+The chief goal of the advanced language courses is to educate cross-language, cross-cultural, and cross-disciplinary leaders for the business and government sectors, as well as to build modern Chinese and classic Chinese foundation for graduate and professional schools.

 Information for Chinese Requirement & SAT

 Learning a foreign language and culture is considered an important aspect of Penn’s education.
-The College of Arts and Science requires students to take four semesters of beginning-level foreign language courses in order to fulfill the foreign language requirement.
+The College of Arts and Sciences and The School of Nursing require students to take four semesters of beginning-level foreign language courses in order to fulfill the foreign language requirement.
 Because of students’ varying background and experience, there are five ways to fulfill the Chinese requirement.

 (1) Passing the proficiency exam offered in the beginning of the fall semester